nutechsoftware/alarmdecoder-webapp/README.md

 ## Installation

+### Requirements

+- nginx >= 1.6
+- gunicorn

+NOTE: Other web and WSGI servers will likely work but will require configuration.

 ### Pre-installed Image

 If you're running on a Raspberry Pi the easiest way to get started is to download our pre-configured Raspbian image.
 The image can be found at [here](http://www.alarmdecoder.com/wiki/index.php/Raspberry_Pi).